-Mats Eriksson is senior lecturer and associate professor of Applied physics and leads a chemical sensor research group at the division of Sensor and Actuator Systems.
+Mats Eriksson is Associate Professor in Applied physics and leads a chemical sensor research group at the division of Sensor and Actuator Systems.
 The group conducts research on chemical sensors and how these can be applied in sensor systems, often in collaboration with various companies and other societal actors.

 Sensors for water quality monitoring